Permafrost/Tundra/SERVICES.md

     days will be automatically deleted by the retrieve process.
 If the query string parameter `purge` is not specified, archived files will not be automatically cleaned up.
+  * `ftp`: processes each file matching the given `$source` URI with the given processing `$service`.
+The file component of the URI can include wildcards or globs (such as `*.txt`) for matching multiple files at once.

+    The following example would process all `*.txt` files in the specified directory using active FTP with an ASCII transfer mode and a server timeout of 5 minutes:

+        ftp://user:password@server:port/directory/*.txt?active=true&ascii=true&timeout=PT5M

+    The following additional settings can be specified using query string parameters:
+    * `active`: optional boolean which when true uses active FTP.
+      Defaults to passive FTP.
+    * `ascii`: optional boolean which when true sets the FTP transfer mode to ASCII.
+Defaults to binary transfer mode.
+    * `timeout`: optional XML duration specifying the time to wait for a response from the FTP server before timing out and terminating the request.
+Defaults to PT1M (1 minute).
+  * `ftps`: refer to `ftp`.
 * `$service` is the fully-qualified name of the content processing service, which implements the `tundra.schema.content.retrieve:processor` specification, invoked to